UPDATED JUL 14, 2020

-A beautiful urban oasis found just west of downtown, the Buffalo Bayou Hike and Bike Trail is around 10 miles of cemented pathway.
+A beautiful urban oasis found just west of downtown, the Buffalo Bayou Hike and Bike Trail is more than 10 miles of cemented pathway.
 It’s really the perfect place to start your ride.
 Loop around and enjoy the hilly course and whimsical flora.
 Or, add on some mileage by connecting to the Heights Hike and Bike Trail.
 How do you do that?
 Stick to the north side of the bayou and take the sharp left turn that’s basically under UH Downtown.
-Fitt Tip: There are separate bike and pedestrian paths, but somehow always pedestrians on the bike path.
-Gotta swerve!
+Fitt Tip: there are separate bike and pedestrian paths, but somehow pedestrians always end up on the bike path, so watch out.

 Snaking along T.C.
 Jester from The Heights to way outside of the Loop, this is a perfect medium-distance ride for when you don't have a ton of time to get a workout in.
 Go here for more than 15 miles of uninterrupted trails — emphasis on uninterrupted!
 This trail is the city’s answer to pedestrian-cluttered park routes.
 The White Oak Bayou Greenway also connects with the Heights Hike and Bike Trail, so you can enjoy an easily-accessible ride whether you’re coming from downtown or the north side 'burbs.

-Alright, so this is pretty out of the way from Houston.
+Alright, so this is pretty outside of Houston.
 But it’s worth your attention because Huntsville State Park offers over 20 miles of rugged mountain biking trails.
 And, it’s a Texas State Park, so you get to escape the city for some good ol’ fashioned time in nature.
-Drive out and back in one day or make a weekend of it by packing up the camping supplies, too!
-Oh, and heads up: The entrance fee is $5 per person, so make sure you bring some cash along.
+Drive out and back in one day or make a weekend of it by packing up the camping supplies, too.
+Oh, and heads up: the entrance fee is $5 per person, so make sure you bring some cash.

-West Side dwellers, we have a trail for you!
+West Side dwellers, we have a trail for you.
 The Anthills Trail in Terry Hershey Park offers around 10 miles of rolling hills for you to tackle.
-And since it’s located near I-10, you won’t have to go far to find it.
+And since it’s located near I-10, you won’t have to go too far to find it.
 But when you do, you'll be cruising along bayou, crushing both uphill climbs and downhill sections.
-Bonus: The Anthills Trail also connects to George Bush Park, so you can add another 11 miles and make it all the way to Katy!
+Bonus: the Anthills Trail also connects to George Bush Park, and if you add another fifteen miles from there, you can make it all the way to Katy.

 Zube Park (pronounced zoo-bee) is most known in the biking community for being the starting spot for the North West Cycling Club.
 Starting from ‘Zoo-Bee’ park up in Cypress, you and the group can make routes along the roads to rack up 60 miles.
 Meet NWCC every Saturday (rain or shine) for a group ride to see what the area is all about.
 Seriously, 25 years and rolling — they know what’s up.